iKirby/ShareHelper2/README.md

 ## Privacy

 This app itself does not collect or upload any data.
+When you enable internet access, the app only uses it for fetching content from the URL, nothing will be collected.